cnio-bu/beyondcell/README.md

 ## Results
-We have validated Beyondcell in a population of MCF7-AA cells exposed to 500nM of bortezomib and collected at different time points: t0 (before treatment), t12, t48 and t96 (72h treatment followed by drug wash and 24h of recovery) obtained from *Ben-David U, et al., Nature, 2018*.
+We have validated Beyondcell in a population of MCF7-AA cells exposed to 500nM of bortezomib and collected at different time points: t0 (before treatment), t12, t48, and t96 (72h treatment followed by drug wash and 24h of recovery) obtained from *Ben-David U, et al., Nature, 2018*.
 We integrated all four conditions using the Seurat pipeline (left).
 After calculating the BCS for each cell using PSc, a clustering analysis was applied.
-Beyondcell was able to cluster the cells based on their treatment time point, to separate untreated cells from treated cells (center) and to recapitulate the changes arising from the treatment with bortezomib (right).
+Beyondcell was able to cluster the cells based on their treatment time point, to separate untreated cells from treated cells (center), and to recapitulate the changes arising from the treatment with bortezomib (right).

 ![results_golub](./.img/integrated_bendavid.png)